zgouker/shubat/README.md

 - Art repost detection
   - You can designate art channels for shubat to monitor.
 If an art piece is reposted, the offender will be bonked and their repost will be deleted.
 Currently, Shubat can recognize Twitter and Pixiv links.
   - Is there a situation where you HAVE to repost something? type "!pause" and messages over the next 60 seconds will not be checked.

+## How to setup
+- to be filled in soon(tm).
+You don't want to use this bot, anyway.